tilemill-project/tilemill/_posts/docs/0203-01-01-going-from-data-to-map.md

 Absolute value means a value that comes from zero and represents something that happened 'at' a point.
-For instance, a map of political donations by individual donors which shows dollar amounts shows absolute value.
+For instance, a map of political donations by individual donors with relative circle size by dollar amounts shows absolute value.

 ![](http://mapbox.com/tilemill/assets/pages/conditional-style-1.png)